Knevitzzzz/The-Forest-Samurai/README.md

 This project is being done with the Unity Game Engine And with the C# Language.

 <h1 align="center">Inside the scripts</h1>
-Each script file has notes explaining what each line of code does
+Each script file has notes explaining what each line of code does, If you don't understand the explanation, please contact me by email.

+<h1 align="center">Contact</h1>
+knevitzzz@gmail.com